Yosemite Hikes masthead (Pothole Dome)

 Blooms: March - May

 Castilleja exserta etymology: This phrase combines Spanish and Latin words to mean, it appears, "extended castle."
-Which probably seems puzzling, but it turns out that the castle reference is actually homage to Spanish botanist Domingo Castillejo (1744-1793), who has his own Spanish Wikipedia entry but has so far been ignored by English Wikipeditors.
+Which probably seems puzzling, but it turns out that the castle reference is actually homage to Spanish botanist Domingo Castillejo (1744-1793, possibly, though the English and Spanish Wikipedia entries disagree on his birth and death dates).

 This Photo: Along the Hite Cove trail, late April.
 All the best people are busy these days downloading various larger sizes to use as their desktop wallpaper.